hungdtrn/AMAGCV_TASK1/README.md

 # Report for Computer Vision Task: Detecting the largest and the smallest objects in Images / Videos using YOLO.
-This report outlines my approaches to data preparation and fine-tuning the YOLO-V7 model for detecting the largest and smallest objects in images and videos.
+This report outlines my approaches to fine-tune the YOLO-V7 model for detecting the largest and smallest objects in images and videos.

 ## 1. Summary
 ### 1.1.
 About the data